Cindy Hewitt is a retired teacher with a passion for children's literature. Read-aloud stories add quality to a child's life experiences.

 Girl Power Saves the Day for Friends

 Readers will relate to the problems that Ryder Holmsby encounters after her mom passes away and her dad begins dating a woman with two daughters.
-The inevitable personality differences with the three girls bring on clashes and Ryder turns to the cartoon character that her parents created when they worked as animators.
+The inevitable personality differences with the three girls bring on clashes, and Ryder turns to the cartoon character that her parents created when they worked as animators.

 Rory, the cartoon heroine, comes to life with her own problem.
 The television series wants to turn her into a princess instead of a girl who wields a slingshot.
-Neither Ryder nor Rory are the type of girl that is into fashion and makeup at this stage in their life, and they join forces to solve the problems that each faces.
+Neither Ryder nor Rory is the type of girl that is into fashion and makeup at this stage in their life, and they join forces to solve the problems that each faces.

 This chapter book is an easy read for young readers.
 Chapter books are popular with children in the middle grades in that they can read for a short period of time and pick up the book at a later time after each chapter.
-"More Than Magic: Secret Friends to the Rescue" was published by Wendy Lamb Books, a division of Random House Children's Books, and has an ISBN of 978-0-553-49891-2.
+More Than Magic: Secret Friends to the Rescue was published by Wendy Lamb Books, a division of Random House Children's Books, and has an ISBN of 978-0-553-49891-2.
 It is a great read for building self-esteem in girls.

-Get Acquainted with Author Kathryn Lasky
+Get Acquainted With Author Kathryn Lasky

-Kathryn Laskyis is best known for her bestselling "Guardians of Ga'Hoole" series, which became a major animated movie, and was listed as one of the top ten most beautiful animated movies of all time by Cinefix.
+Kathryn Lasky is best known for her bestselling Guardians of Ga'Hoole series, which became a major animated movie, and was listed as one of the top ten most beautiful animated movies of all time by Cinefix.

-Appealing Book with Cartoon Heroine Helps with Self-Esteem for Girls
+Appealing Book With Cartoon Heroine Helps With Self-Esteem for Girls

-Friendships become important and all readers will relate to the "mean girl" idea that is present between Ryder and her dad's new relationship with a woman who has two daughters.
+Friendships become important, and all readers will relate to the "mean girl" idea that is present between Ryder and her dad's new relationship with a woman who has two daughters.
 Competition and cliques are part of these years.
 The media also play an important part in the lives of children in the middle grades.